michaelfester/docs/docs/reference/data-sources/excel.md

 slug: excel
 ---

 Microsoft Excel is one of the most widely used spreadsheet applications in the world.
-Your projects can be integrated with your Excel Workbooks, allowing you to build Apps and Pages with a data source you’re familiar with.
+Your projects can be integrated with your Excel Workbooks, allowing you to build Apps and Pages with a data source you're familiar with.

 ## How to use Excel Workbooks with Glide